Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, name to yourself one person with whom you want to be right now.
 Take one small action in their direction: a message, an invitation, even a silent thought sent to them inwardly.
 The Shadow recognizes such gestures as work with longing, and in the dreams that follow more often sets at least two plates on the table.

 Astrological note: A dream of an empty table in solitude often comes during Saturn’s transits through your 4th or 11th house, during its aspects to the Moon, and in periods when Pluto touches your Venus.
 Capricorns, Cancers, and Aquarians recognize this dream with particular accuracy.
-If Saturn is now touching your Moon — the Shadow sits at the empty table with you, and the dream conveys this through plates that have no one to serve, although their place is set.
+If Saturn is now touching your Moon, the Shadow sits at the empty table with you, and the dream conveys this through plates that have no one to serve, although their place is set.

-If the silence after the guests is soft — you know how to value this part too; it’s worth not grabbing for the cleanup right away.
-If the leftovers on the table are good — the dream reminds you that not everything has to be thrown out at once; it’s worth staying a little longer with the traces of joy.
-If you feel like crying even though everything went well — this is a normal reaction to contrast; it’s worth not suppressing it.
-If you catch yourself wondering who left first — the dream gently hints at whom, in real life, it is hard for you to part with; it’s worth being tender with yourself about this.
-If you start cleaning — this too is a way of closing the celebration; it’s worth doing this slowly and not without pleasure.
+If you feel like crying even though everything went well, this is a normal reaction to contrast.
+Do not suppress it.
+If you catch yourself wondering who left first, the dream gently hints at whom, in waking life, it is hard for you to part with.
+Be tender with yourself about this.
+If you start cleaning, this too is a way of closing the celebration.
+Do it slowly and not without pleasure.

 Ask yourself: “After what ‘celebration’ am I now in my life — and how can I allow myself the sad ‘after’ without immediately demanding from myself a new ‘before’?”